Home insurance claims are rarely straightforward, but water leaks can be an especially tricky area to navigate.

 Watch our video for tips about water leak claims (90 secs)

-Tips for a successful water leak insurance claim
+Steps for making a successful water leak insurance claim

-- Prepare your evidence Take photos and videos of the source of the water leak, the damage caused by it and anything else that is relevant to your claim.
-We would recommend that you do this immediately.
+Take lots of photos and videos of the source of the water leak, the damage caused by it, and anything else that is relevant to your claim.
+You should do this immediately.